 Thanks to Martin Sedlak for providing test positions and correct legal move counts.
 These helped me verify the correctness of MadChess’ move generation code.

 Thanks to Peter Österlund for sharing his tuning technique.
 Thanks to James McCaffrey for describing how to tune multiple parameters simultaneously in an extremely large parameter-space using a Particle Swarm algorithm.
-Inspired by Peter and James, I wrote tuning code that increased MadChess’ playing strength by 40 Elo simply by adjusting evaluation parameters.
+Inspired by Peter and James, I wrote tuning code that has increased MadChess’ playing strength simply by adjusting evaluation parameters.

 Thanks to Miguel Ballicora for providing the Elo-estimation program Ordo.
 Without Miguel’s efforts I’d never know (with a specific level of confidence) whether my code changes strengthened or weakened MadChess.